 - political affiliations or beliefs of the student or the student’s parent;

-- mental or psychological problems of the student or the student's family;
+- religious practices affiliations or beliefs of the student or the student’s parent;

-- No mechanism will be used for personally or individually identifying the participating student in any way.
-No personally or individually identifiable record will be maintained of a student returning a survey.
+- No mechanism will be used in the reporting of students for personally or individually that identifies the participating student in any way by the District.

-- All surveys must be approved by Curriculum and Instruction.
+- All surveys must be approved by the Assessment & Evaluation Department.

-- Curriculum and Instruction may choose not to approve any survey that seeks probing personal and/or sensitive information that could result in identifying the survey participant, or is discriminatory in nature based on age, race, color, gender, disability, sexual orientation, religion, or national origin.
+- Assessment & Evaluation may choose not to approve any survey that seeks probing personal and/or sensitive information that could result in identifying the survey participant or is discriminatory in nature based on age, race, color, gender, disability, sexual orientation, religion, or national origin.

-- The school administrator to be involved with the study may decline to proceed with the study, if it is believed that the survey would cause an unwarranted use of staff or student time, or if it would create unfavorable parent or community reaction.
+- For surveys other than those administered by the District, the school administrator or district department head to be involved with the study may decline to proceed with the study, if the administrator believes that the survey would cause an unwarranted use of staff or student time, or that it would create unfavorable parent or community reaction.

 Parents will be notified of this policy annually at the beginning of the school year and within a reasonable period of time if any substantive change is made to this policy.